Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Positivity Preservation in DG Scheme for BP

-One possible way to guarantee its positive is given below, by separating the gain and the loss part, combining the cell average with the loss term and deriving a CFL condition related to the collision frequency, and imposing a positivity condition on the points where the gain term is evaluated, which differs for inelastic scatterings from the previous Gauss-Lobatto points because of the addition or subtraction of the phonon energy $\hbar \omega $.
-We would need an additional set of points in which to impose positivity in order to guarantee positivity of $II$ as a whole, since
+Regarding $II$, there are several ways to guarantee its positivity.
+One possible way to guarantee it is positive is given below, by separating the gain and the loss part, combining the cell average with the loss term and deriving a CFL condition related to the collision frequency, and imposing a positivity condition on the points where the gain term is evaluated, which differs for inelastic scatterings from the previous Gauss-Lobatto points because of the addition or subtraction of the phonon energy.
+We would need an additional set of points in which to impose positivity to guarantee positivity of $II$ as a whole, since

 where the notation for the measure of the elements is